mpusz/wg21-papers/src/4185R0_completing_the_mathematical_model_for_cpp_quantities_and_units.md

 values of the same type would silently break when `double` is replaced by an integer-backed `quantity`.
 The preferred remedy is therefore documentation and tooling guidance directing users toward `divide_in_common_unit`, not a restriction that undermines substitutability with other numeric types.

-SG6 is invited to weigh in on whether the stricter blocking approach is warranted despite this concern.
+Straw poll: _Same-kind cross-unit integer division should be permitted (status quo, as in [@P3045R7]) rather than blocked at compile time with `unblock_int_div` as the explicit opt-out._

 # Comparison against zero {#zero-comparison}